Time-lapse photography

-Time-lapse photography is a technique in which the frequency at which film frames are captured (the frame rate) is much lower than the frequency used to view the sequence.
-When played at normal speed, time appears to be moving faster and thus lapsing.
+Time-lapse photography is a technique that causes the time of videos to appear to be moving faster than normal and thus lapsing.
+To achieve the effect, the frequency at which film frames are captured (the frame rate) is much lower than the frequency used to view the sequence.
 For example, an image of a scene may be captured at 1 frame per second but then played back at 30 frames per second; the result is an apparent 30 times speed increase.
-Similarly, film can also be played at a much lower rate than at which it was captured, which slows down an otherwise fast action, as in slow motion or high-speed photography.

 Processes that would normally appear subtle and slow to the human eye, such as the motion of the sun and stars in the sky or the growth of a plant, become very pronounced.
 Time-lapse is the extreme version of the cinematography technique of undercranking.
 Stop motion animation is a comparable technique; a subject that does not actually move, such as a puppet, can repeatedly be moved manually by a small distance and photographed.
 Then, the photographs can be played back as a film at a speed that shows the subject appearing to move.

+Conversely, film can be played at a much lower rate than at which it was captured, which slows down an otherwise fast action, as in slow motion or high-speed photography.